yast/rubocop-yast/README.md

 covert some ugly code parts introduced by the automatic code conversion done by [YCP Killer](https://github.com/yast/ycp-killer) (conversion from YCP to Ruby).

+Check [the test descriptions](spec/builtins_spec) to see the examples of offense detection and code conversion.

 *The plugin is currently in early development, always manually check the chages done by the plugin!
 It can eat your code... ;-)*